JonathanKuelz/JonathanKuelz.github.io/_posts/2023-04-20-thesis_writing.md

 Other than in a lecture, you have to at least partially define the scope of your project yourself.
 To help me understand the progress you have made, I will ask you to prepare our meetings in a standardized way (see below).

-## Research Proposal
+## Exposé
-Before we start working together, I would like you to write a research proposal.
+Before we start working together, I would like you to write an exposé about your thesis.
-This proposal should summarize:
+This exposé should summarize:
 - the research question that you want to answer,
 - why this is an important question,
 - the state of the art,
-- and the methods that you want to use to answer your research question on a high level (1-2 pages).
+- the methods that you want to use to answer your research question,
+- and finally a minimal result and your anticipated results on a high level (1-2 pages).
 Furthermore, please include a timeline for your project with important milestones you will need to reach.
+The exposé should be formatted like a scientific paper (you can use one of the [IEEE two column templates](https://de.overleaf.com/org/ieee), for example) and a properly formatted bibliography.
 This helps to avoid communication problems and misunderstandings about your topic and will later on be a valuable resource to keep track of your progress and structure your thesis.

 ## Shared Folder
 When you start a thesis with me, please create a shared folder (preferably a Google Drive) that contains all files that we will be working on.
 This folder should be accessible to me and to you.
-Within this folder, there should be one master document named `<YOUR_NAME>_<YOUR_PROJECT_NAME>` that contains an index with an explanation on folder structure, your start and end dates, and a link to your research proposal, also placed in the shared folder.
+Within this folder, there should be one master document named `<YOUR_NAME>_<YOUR_PROJECT_NAME>` that contains an index with an explanation on folder structure, your start and end dates, and a link to your exposé, also placed in the shared folder.
 Also, there should be one `protocol` file that will be updated continuously by you and me and serves as ground of discussion in our meetings.

 ## Structuring of Meetings